FAQ ABOUT GA4

-Changes are always opportunities for improvement and that is why we have created this guide with FAQs or frequently asked questions about the change from Google Analytics Universal to Google Analytics 4.
-Below we offer you what we consider to be the most useful information and we invite you to delve deeper into it.
+Changes are always opportunities for improvement, and that's why we've created this guide with FAQs about the change from Google Analytics Universal to Google Analytics 4.
+Below, we offer what we consider to be the most useful information and invite you to delve deeper into it.
 Happy analyzing!

 GA4 and Google Analytics Universal data are very different.